jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

               even_numbers
           )

-  and get an :doc:`/exceptions/AssertionError` because the lists are not the same, I have too many values
+  and get an :ref:`AssertionError` because the lists are not the same, I have too many values

   .. code-block:: python